Steven Universe: Influence and legacy

-In 2019, Ian Jones-Quartey, who left the show in 2015 to develop his own show (OK K.O.!
-Let's Be Heroes), noted how the focus of Steven Universe on identity struck a chord with audiences, while ND Stevenson, showrunner of She-Ra and the Princesses of Power, described the show's effect on LGBTQ+ representation in Western animation, arguing that it changed the "landscape of animated shows when it first hit the air."
+Jones-Quartey, who left the show in 2015 to develop his OK K.O.!
+Let's Be Heroes, noted how the focus of Steven Universe on identity struck a chord with audiences, while ND Stevenson, showrunner of She-Ra and the Princesses of Power, described the show's effect on LGBTQ+ representation in Western animation, arguing that it changed the "landscape of animated shows when it first hit the air."
 In a later interview, Stevenson said their early conversations about queer relationships and characters in their own show were only possible because of Steven Universe.
 Additionally, in an interview with GLAAD's Raina Deerwater, Stevenson talked about queer representation in animation, citing Steven Universe alongside The Legend of Korra as an inspiring example of show that taught young fans to expect "nothing less than a variety of solid queer representation and central queer characters."
-Tracy Brown, a reviewer for the Los Angeles Times argued that the show, during its run, became the "gold standard" for Cartoon Network itself.
+Tracy Brown, a reviewer for the Los Angeles Times, argued that during its run, the show became the "gold standard" for Cartoon Network itself.

-On January 10, 2021, Twitter user @camrynieroway tweeted that there was "absolutely nothing better than living outside the gender binary," stated they were non-binary, and added a GIF of Stevonnie, stating "‘Are you a boy or a girl?’
-I’m an experience."
-The same day, the tweet was quoted by singer and songwriter Janelle Monáe who added the hashtag #IAmNonbinary.
-In an interview with The Cut a month after the tweet, she told the interviewer that she retweeted the GIF because it "resonated with me, especially as someone who has pushed boundaries of gender since the beginning of my career".
+Legal scholar Monica Ramsy stated in a California Law Review article that the series disrupts "the retributive mediascape", modeling principles of restorative justice which rewrites the "justice narratives available for young viewers."
+Ramsy compared the series to retributive justice in other superhero cartoons such as Batman: The Animated Series, Spider-Man: The Animated Series, and Justice League/Justice League Unlimited, arguing that Steven Universe rejects the "typical hero warrior narrative", and has villains who suffer from "oppressive norms" rather than "unidimensional villains".
+The article was later shared by Jones-Quartey on Twitter, calling it some of the "most spot-on writing" about the series.